titembaatar/sway.flem/docs/troubleshooting.md

 - Make sure sizes are specified correctly (e.g., `50ppt` for percentage)
 - Some applications may override Sway's window management
 - Try using the `-debug` flag to see detailed resize operations
-- Check if your Sway version supports the resize commands being used

 ## Debugging Tips